chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/test.md

   />
 </video>

 Storybook is a fantastic tool for visual regression testing because every story is essentially a test specification.
-Each time we write or update a story we get a spec for free!
+Each time we write or update a story, we get a spec for free!

-There are a number of tools for visual regression testing.
+There are several tools for visual regression testing.
 We recommend [**Chromatic**](https://www.chromatic.com/), a free publishing service made by the Storybook maintainers that runs visual tests in parallelized cloud.
-It also allows us to publish Storybook online as we saw in the [previous chapter](/intro-to-storybook/vue/en/deploy/).
+It also allows us to publish Storybook online, as we saw in the [previous chapter](/intro-to-storybook/vue/en/deploy/).

 ## Catch a UI change

-Visual regression testing relies on comparing images of the new rendered UI code to the baseline images.
-If a UI change is caught we'll get notified.
+Visual regression testing relies on comparing images of the newly rendered UI code to the baseline images.
+If a UI change is caught, we'll get notified.

 Let's see how it works by tweaking the background of the `Task` component.